Brown spots

 • Targets exposed areas such as the face and hands

-• Offer non-invasive solutions such as CO2 lasers
+• Non-invasive solutions such as CO2 lasers

-• Offer long-lasting results with the right care
+• Long-lasting results with the right care

 Avantages des traitements anti-taches brunes - Claris Clinic